sumeettummarmatti/PointCloud-to-3DMesh/README.md

 ## Overview

-Skyfall is a powerful tool that converts point cloud data into coherent 3D meshes using the Marching Cubes algorithm.
+Skyfall is a powerful tool that converts point cloud data into coherent 3D meshes using the **Marching Cubes algorithm**.
 It handles various point cloud formats regardless of capture method (LiDAR, photogrammetry, 3D Gaussian Splatting, etc.).

+Our method bypasses the limitations of traditional surface reconstruction techniques such as Poisson reconstruction, Ball Pivoting, and Delaunay triangulation, offering a more robust and efficient approach tailored to the nature of our data.
+While Poisson reconstruction is known for producing smooth surfaces, it often leads to over-smoothing, which results in the loss of fine geometric details—particularly in areas with sharp features or sparse sampling.
+Ball Pivoting, although intuitive and suitable for dense point clouds, is highly sensitive to noise and requires carefully tuned parameters like ball radius to produce accurate surfaces.
+Additionally, it may struggle to generate watertight meshes in cases of uneven sampling.
+Delaunay triangulation, on the other hand, tends to produce poorly shaped or non-manifold triangles when applied to irregular or noisy datasets, which can compromise mesh quality and usability in downstream applications.
+In contrast, our method is designed to be resilient to noise, preserves detailed features, and generates high-quality, manifold meshes efficiently, making it suitable for a wider range of practical applications

 ## Workflow